double-a-digital/resume-as-code/README.md

 ## 🚀 Features

-- One Source of Truth - Just edit resume.json
+- One Source of Truth - Just edit `resume.json`

-- Automatic Builds - HTML & PDF generated on every push
+- Automatic Builds - Website generated on every push

-- Live Preview - Hosted with GitHub Pages
+- Live Website - Hosted with GitHub Pages for free

-- Ready-to-Download PDF - Built using Playwright for print-optimized formatting
+- Download PDF - Print-optimized formatting version included

-- Clean Theme - Minimal, readable, and ATS-friendly
+- Clean Theme - Minimal, readable and ATS-friendly

 ## 🔧 How It Works

-1. You update resume.json
+1. You update `resume.json`

 2. GitHub Actions builds the site and PDF automatically

-3. Output is deployed to a separate repository for hosting via GitHub Pages
+3. Output is deployed to a separate resume [repository](https://github.com/opariffazman/sample-resume) for hosting via GitHub Pages

-    💡 This lets you keep the build process private, and make your resume public only when you need to.
+    💡 This lets you keep the commit history private, and make only your live resume public whenever you need to

 ## 🔑 Pre-requisites

 1. Go to: **Settings** → **Developer Settings** → **Personal Access Tokens** → Generate **new token (classic)**
-   - Name it something like Resume Automation
+   - Name it: `resume_token`
    - Scope: repo
    - Copy and save the token

 # 🛠️ Set It Up